jnozzi/cocoadev.com/markdown/NSEnumeratorLastObject.md

-It seems that [myNSEnumerator nextObject] will General/object retain] autorelease] the last object it returns.
+It seems that [myNSEnumerator nextObject] will object retain] autorelease] the last object it returns.
 Does anybody know why the heck it's doing that?

 ----